azishanprdxn/react-contentful/README.md

 1. Navigation (Header fetched from contentful)
 2. Blogs (Single/Multiple) fetched from contenful from content type blogs
 3. App includes 3 ways to fetch content from contenful. (via axios fetch, graphql, vanilla javascript)
-4. Keys are already present in .env file as those are not senstive and dummy texts are used
+4. Keys are required to fetch data from contentful (to be added in root directory)

 ### Working example (Demo)